-My grandfather, Luigi Carmine Guanciale left Collelongo the province of L’Aquila Italy when he was 17, and arrived in the US on March 13, 1905 my birthday.
+My grandfather, Luigi Carmine Guanciale left Collelongo the province of L’Aquila Italy when he was 17, and arrived in the US on March 13, 1905.

 My grandfather’s stories were amazing, and we were so lucky to have him and my grandmother living with us.
 We had a two-family house and they lived upstairs.
 Our favourite were probably the werewolf stories.
 He said he’d seen them many times.
 Once he and his brothers were walking home from a party through the woods, and they saw two werewolves ahead of them.
 They hid behind trees so they could spy on the werewolves, who were wearing men’s clothing and talking to each other.
 The werewolves had to go to the village fountain too to wash their faces before going out for the night!